Take a Long Rain Forest Hike on TradeWinds Trail Out and Back

 Some people confuse EL Toro Trail and Trade Winds Trail and assume they are just one long trail.
 Actually, they are 2 separate trails that meet at El Toro peak.
 You can do them together by going up one and continuing down the other, but you need to have someone move your car from the one end to the other because El Toro trail head is on Road 186.

-Bring a cell phone (in case of emergency), plenty of water/snacks and lunch.
+Bring a cell phone (in case of emergency) though there may not be signal in places), plenty of water/snacks and lunch.
 There are no facilities, nor rangers, on this trail.
+No matter which back country trail you choose, make sure you tell someone your plans.
+Your safety is your own responsibility.

 No matter which way you do in (in/out or a straight through to El Toro Trail) remember that the gate at KM 8 on Road 191 gets locked at 5pm.
 You need to be back before that, or your car (and you!) will be stuck there for the night and they will probably freak out that you are lost and set up a rescue to find you.